-The student activity fee includes the cost for yearbook, emergency provisions, classroom activities, MCS events, T-shirt, miscellaneous materials, and grade-level field trips.
+The Student Fee is assessed at the start of each school year.
+It includes the cost for yearbook, emergency provisions, classroom activities, MCS events, miscellaneous materials, technology, curriculum, and grade-level field trips.
 The cost for overnight field trips in fourth, sixth, and eighth grade will be collected separately from this fee by MCS or the field trip tour company.

-Registration Fee (non-refundable)
+Enrollment/Re-Enrollment Fee (non-refundable)